mikepsinn/curedao-monorepo/docs/fdai-act/right-to-trial-act.md

 3. **Data Reporting:**
    - Maintain ongoing data collection and TOD reporting.

-### 9.4 Calculation of Rewards
+### 8.4 Calculation of Rewards
 #### a) Cost Savings Assessment
 IAB annually assesses savings using TOD data, healthcare expenditure reports, and other sources, including hospitalizations, long-term care, and disability benefits.

 #### b) Reward Calculation
 Rewards are a percentage of verified savings, determined via competitive bidding, capped at 20% of total verified savings during the Evaluation Period.
+Specifically, the program incentivizes low-cost treatments by offering a 50% savings sharing reward per patient.
+This means that for every patient treated, 50% of the cost savings achieved is rewarded to the manufacturer.
+Lowering the cost of treatments not only increases accessibility and patient uptake but also enhances long-term income for manufacturers through higher volume sales.

 #### c) Cap on Total Rewards
 Annual allocation capped by Congress, adjusted for inflation and healthcare cost trends.

-### 9.5 Award Distribution
+### 8.5 Award Distribution
 #### a) Timing
 Annual distribution post Evaluation Period completion.